keon/awesome-nlp/README.md

 ### Thought Vectors
 Thought vectors are numeric representations for sentences, paragraphs, and documents.
-The following papers are listed in order of date published, each one replaces the last as the state of the art in sentiment analysis.
+The following papers are listed in order of date published, each one replaces the last as the state of the art in sentiment analysis | [Back to Top](#contents)

 * [Recursive Deep Models for Semantic Compositionality Over a Sentiment Treebank](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.383.1327&rep=rep1&type=pdf)
 Socher et al. 2013.
 Introduces Recursive Neural Tensor Network.
 Uses a parse tree.